-Therapy is becoming increasingly more common, especially the use of online therapy services, to deal with issues related to fallout from COVID-19, such as increased anxiety, love and relationship issues, depression and family tensions.
+Therapy is becoming increasingly more common, especially online therapy services, to deal with issues related to fallout from COVID-19, such as increased anxiety, love and relationship issues, depression and family tensions.
 However, there are some misleading misunderstandings about therapy that might make you rethink reaching out, when you should in fact be taking that first step instead.

 Here I’ve broken down 10 common misconceptions about therapy while explaining what you should actually expect: